jkingsman/RFC865-QOTD-Appliance/README.md

-# RFC865 Quote of the Day Protocol Server Appliance
+# RFC865 QotD/Cookie Server for Docker

 Run a [Quote of the Day Protocol](https://datatracker.ietf.org/doc/html/rfc865) server, with a Dockerfile to set it up containerized.
 Now you can finally use DHCP option 8!